 Servicer Obligation to Undertake Legal Action.
-The servicer is required to institute any action or proceeding reasonably necessary to compel performance by any retail electric provider and any party to the intercreditor agreement of any of their respective obligations or duties under the Texas Electric Choice Plan, the applicable financing order or the applicable intercreditor agreement, as the case may be, with respect to the transition property.
+The servicer is required to institute any action or proceeding reasonably necessary to compel performance by any retail electric provider and any party to the intercreditor agreement of any of their respective obligations or duties under the Restructuring Act, the applicable financing order or the applicable intercreditor agreement, as the case may be, with respect to the related transition property.
 The costs of any such actions or proceedings would be reimbursed by us to the servicer from amounts on deposit in the collection account as an operating expense in accordance with the terms of the indenture.
 The servicer's obligations pursuant to this covenant survive and continue notwithstanding that the payment of operating expenses pursuant to the indenture may be delayed.

 Collections.
-Each retail electric provider in CenterPoint Houston's service territory will include the transition charges in its bill to retail electric customers.
-The servicer or its agent will bill each retail electric provider for transition charges attributable to the retail electric provider's retail electric customers at least monthly.
-Pursuant to the applicable financing order, each retail electric provider must remit to the servicer the amount of transition charges attributable to its retail electric customers (less an allowance for charge-offs of delinquent customer accounts) within 35 days of the servicer's bill for such charges regardless of whether payments have been received by the retail electric providers from such retail electric customers.
-In addition, in the event a retail electric provider fails to pay the servicer in full within 35 days of the date transition charges are billed to such retail electric provider, the servicer will assess a late-payment penalty against the retail electric provider in the amount of five percent of the outstanding balance of transition charges payable by the retail electric provider.
+Each retail electric provider in CenterPoint Houston's service territory will include the applicable transition charges in its bill to retail electric customers.
+The servicer or its agent will bill each retail electric provider for the applicable transition charges attributable to the retail electric provider's retail electric customers at least monthly.
+Pursuant to the applicable financing order, each retail electric provider must remit to the servicer the amount of applicable transition charges attributable to its retail electric customers (less an allowance for charge-offs of delinquent customer accounts) within 35 days of the servicer's bill for such charges regardless of whether payments have been received by the retail electric providers from such retail electric customers.
+In addition, in the event a retail electric provider fails to pay the servicer in full within 35 days of the date the applicable transition charges are billed to such retail electric provider, the servicer will assess a late-payment penalty against the retail electric provider in the amount of five percent of the outstanding balance of such transition charges payable by the retail electric provider.
 All late-payment penalties will be remitted to the collection account to be applied against transition charge obligations.
 A grace period of 10 days from the 35th day after the payment due date will be allowed before the retail electric provider is considered to be in default.
+If there is a shortfall in a retail electric provider's payment of an amount billed, the amount paid shall first be proportioned among the transition charges relating to all series of transition bonds and other fees and charges (including transition charges attributable to the transition bonds issued by Transition Bond Company I), other than late fees, and second, any remaining portion of the payment shall be attributed to late fees.